automl/CAVE/README.md

 ```

 # USAGE
-You can analyze multiple folders (that are generated with the same scenario) for the analysis, simply provide the paths to all the individual SMAC3-results in `--folders`.
+You can analyze multiple folders (that are generated with the same scenario) for the analysis, simply provide the paths to all the individual results in `--folders`.

 Commandline arguments:
 - `--folders`: path(s) to folder(s) containing the SMAC3-output (works with